google-research/swirl-dynamics/swirl_dynamics/projects/genfocal/README.md

 ## Workflow

-As GenFocal has two distinct steps the workshop is also split in two.
+As GenFocal has two distinct steps the workflow is also split in two.
 Each step is specified in the README files inside the corresponding folders.

 ## Tropical Cyclones

-Below we show one of the main results in the paper, which shows the tracks and their corresponding ensemble density, for the biased climate dataset (LENS2), their downscaled version given by GenFocal, and the reference given by ERA5.
+Below we show one of the main results in the paper, which shows the tracks and their corresponding ensemble density, for the biased climate dataset (LENS2), its downscaled version given by GenFocal, and the reference given by ERA5.
 ![GenFocal TC results](https://github.com/google-research/swirl-dynamics/blob/main/swirl_dynamics/projects/genfocal/figures/tc_densities.png)

 ## License